 Bing also likes to see backlinks with domain extensions like .gov, .edu, and .org.
 Bing considers these domain extensions to be high trust signals.

 Some even argue that Bing places more emphasis on the number of backlinks you receive as compared to Google.
 While this may hold some truth, I’d recommend always focusing your link building strategy on obtaining quality links and not succumbing to the idea of building as many links as possible.

 Despite a lot of speculation, Google denies that social signals play any sort of role in page ranking.

 Bing, however, places a ton of importance on social signals.
 Bing considers sites that are mentioned on social media platforms like Twitter or Facebook as more valuable and relevant for ranking on its SERP.
 The more likes, shares, recommendations, etc. your website has on a social media platform, the better chance you have to rank on Bing.

 Whether Bing or Google, ensuring your website is fully optimized is key to your success in search.
 Implementing a strong, quality SEO strategy is not only beneficial to a brand and its marketing efforts, but it is critical to its web presence.

 Need some help?
-If you’re looking to boost your search rankings, contact SMA Marketing today!
-As Industry experts, we have the skills and knowledge to drive the right organic traffic to your website.
+If you're looking to boost your search engine rankings, contact SMA Marketing today!
+As digital marketing and SEO experts, we have the skills and knowledge to drive the right organic traffic to your website.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.